harfangk/harfangk.github.io/_drafts/2018-12-19-elm-managing-ports.md

 # Individual Ports

 This approach defines a port function for each interaction between Elm and JavaScript.
-Since ports are always one-way, if data goes back and forth, that requires a pair.
-Here's a typical implementation.
+Since ports are always one-way, if data goes back and forth, that requires a pair of ports.
+Here's a sample implementation.
 The entire code can be found in `individual-ports` branch.

 ```elm
 # Main.elm